 In May 2009, Sylvain Émard Danse created Le Grand Continental®, at the Festival TransAmériques (FTA).
 Co-produced by the FTA, this unique show, a hybrid of contemporary dance and line dancing, included some sixty amateur dancers of varying ages and backgrounds.
 Given the warm response to this initial version of the piece, Sylvain Émard Danse electrified once again Montreal in 2010 with its presentation of Le Très Grand Continental, featuring this time some 125 dancers at the FTA.
 Le Grand Continental® concept is one that travels well.
 Sylvain Émard created a Mexican version of this contagious spectacle.
 Inspired by Latin social dancing, El Gran Continental was presented in Mexico City in March 2011, with 110 amateur dancers performing in the historic centre of the capital.
 In 2013, El Gran Continental was reprised in three emblematic neighborhoods of the Mexican capital, with 150 local non-dancers.

 In May 2011, Sylvain Émard explored once again his line dancing concept, creating a new version of his celebrated Grand Continental®.
 Even more ambitious than the two previous editions, Le Continental XL featured 200 amateur dancers and kicked off the 5th Festival TransAmériques, at Place des Festivals in the heart of Montreal.
 For this occasion, he was named Personality of the Week by La Presse/Radio-Canada.
-Audiences in New York, Philadelphia, Portland (Oregon), Ottawa, Boston, Vancouver, Ansan (South Korea), Wellington (New Zealand) and Santiago (Chile) were won over by the enthusiasm and festive spirit that characterize Le Grand Continental®.
-In 2018, the show will be presented in Potsdam (Germany) and Toronto.
-To date, the different versions of the concept have attracted close to 110,000 spectators across the world, and some 2,500 dancers have participated in one or another of the 15 editions of the show.
+Audiences in New York, Philadelphia, Portland (Oregon), Ottawa, Boston, Vancouver, Ansan (South Korea), Wellington (New Zealand), Santiago (Chile), Potsdam (Germany) and Toronto were won over by the enthusiasm and festive spirit that characterize Le Grand Continental®.
+Next September, the show will be reprised in Philadelphia.
+To date, the different versions of the concept have attracted over 115,000 spectators across the world, and some 3,000 dancers have participated in one or another of the 19 editions of the show.